 My life has been impacted both positively and negatively since my father's accident years ago.
 Unfortunately, I can't even remember my father being healthy or able to do anything physically.
 It has always been tough as a young adult, let alone as a kid, seeing my father in constant pain.
 It gave me an insane amount of anxiety and ultimately made me question, why would something like this happen to him and our family?
 It was hard not being able to have your generic childhood of playing catch or doing things with your father.
-There are times where even talking about my father's injury or the past years is hard for me to do emotionally.
+There are times where even talking about my father's injury or the past years are hard for me to do.

-I am grateful to First Managed Care Option & Kids’ Chance of New Jersey for this scholarship, which is not only a blessing, but a tremendous investment to me as a person and as a student.
+I am grateful to Kids’ Chance of New Jersey for this scholarship, which is not only a blessing, but a tremendous investment to me as a person and as a student.
 The financial aspect of college is insanely hard and just the thought of those loans are anxious ones.
 This will not only help me relieve financial stress, but also my parents.
 They have so much on their plates with health, doctors' appointments, and all the bills that come with that, that they don’t need to add helping me pay for college.

 I'm doing what I want to do not only because it's what I have a passion for, but because I want to make my mother and father proud.
-Thia scholarship will help me accomplish that goal and would be such a blessing to not only me and my future, but my family and theirs as well.
+This KCNJ scholarship will help me accomplish that goal and would be such a blessing to not only me and my future, but my family and theirs as well.